 Hive Pro also provides a bee repellant service.
 When bees are scouting out a potential location to make a hive we will apply a repellant that drives them away.
 The repellant is safe for people, does not harm the bees and is guaranteed to do the job.
 We do not apply repellant to plants that bees are simply using as pollen sources.

 In certain instances it is necessary to exterminate bees.
 For example if overly aggressive bees have a hive in an area with a lot of people, it will not be safe to perform a live removal.
 If a bee hive is inside a structural void that cannot be opened, it will usually not be possible to do a live removal.
 Hive Pro Bee Removal is a fully licensed bee exterminator.
 We use an insecticide that is derived from chrysanthemum flowers.
-The U.S. Department of Agriculture considers it to be the safest insecticide for humans and other mammals (such as cats and dogs) but it is very effective at killing bees.
+The U.S. department of agriculture considers it to be the safest insecticide for humans and other mammals (such as cats and dogs) but it is very effective at killing bees.
 The service involves sealing up the entrance holes the bees are using, and injecting the insecticide in vapor form into the hive.
 The insecticide is confined to the hive-space and the home does not need to be evacuated while an extermination is being performed.